TheDucky-2/DataLab/README.md

 Bring all essential data tools under one roof, with simple APIs, strong defaults, and friendly documentation.

+## How DataLab Works

+DataLab makes working with data simple, intuitive and beginner-friendly.

+It understands that different types of data - numbers, categories, and date-time need different handling.

+With DataLab, you can:

+- Automatically detect column types -> No need to check manually

+- Run workflows for each data type -> Numerical, Categorical, and Date-Time are handled separately

+- Clean, prepare and visualize data independently -> For easy data understanding

+- Focus on insights -> Spend your time exploring data, not writing repetitive code.

+By handling different types of data separately, DataLab keeps your workflow simple and organized, making it easy for beginners and professionals to explore and understand their data.

 ## Current Version: v0.1 (Pre-Release)

 This is an early development release focusing on the Tabular Data Package, including: